Team Manager Guide

 ILLINOIS RELEASE FORM

-Each player/parent must complete a medical release form (download and print a copy here), which must also be notarized, and the manager should keep the release forms for all players with them at all times.
+Each player/parent must complete a medical release form (download and print a copy here).
+The manager should keep the release forms for all players with them at all times.
 The medical releases contain critical medical information for players and are important to have should a medical issue arise.
 In addition, most tournaments require medical releases to be presented as a condition of playing in their event.
 While not required, it is advisable that two forms be completed for each player, one that is kept by the manager and a second that can be kept by the coach.
 This would give the coach access to medical information for players should the manager be unavailable.

 Managers should keep a copy of each player's birth certificate with them at all times as well.
 Most tournaments will require teams to present birth certificates for all players as a condition of entry.
 They will also be used as proof of birth date when players are registered with the state.

-While not required for managers to have, a copy of each player's family medical insurance card can be very useful in the event of medical emergency when a player's parents are not available.
+While not required, a copy of each player's family medical insurance card can be very useful in the event of medical emergency when a player's parents are not available.
+A copy of the insurance card can be kept with the medical release document.

 What You Must Take To A Tournament